LousyValues/Monolith_Gantry_V2-VT/README.md

-# Monolith Gantry for V2 and VT [BETA]
+# Monolith Gantry for Voron 2.4 and Trident [BETA]
 ![1](Images/monolith_render.PNG)
 ## What's this?
 This is a performance oriented, configurable gantry system for Voron 2.4 and Trident.
 It brings VZbot AWD simplicity and Voron space efficiency together.
 ## Prerequisites for Monolith AWD
+- Z chain relocation on V2
 - 5mm or double 3mm foam tape under the rear and the front panels, because there's a 3.6mm stepper protrusion
 - OR a 4040 frame
-- 9 stepper drivers (or CAN) for V2
+- 9 stepper drivers (or CAN) on V2
-- 8 stepper drivers for Trident
+- 8 stepper drivers on Trident
 - VZ-Hevort CNC toolhead for no build volume loss (Trident may need bed relocation)
 - OR an Archetype based toolhead with remixed belt clamping (all of them lose build volume, Breakneck, Atrocity and Mjölnir are promising, the others probably won't fit)
 - OR a toolhead that you made compatible with this gantry